Skip to content

-A desperate race to escape Earth unfolds
+A desperate race against time unfolds

 With ever-worsening climate calamities, the captains of industry set their sights on a new planet.
 Soon, a secret public-private partnership is selling tickets to Mars out of reach for the majority of the population.
 When the world’s governments decide to speed things up by declaring war on Earth and the rabble they’re leaving behind, the planet forges a strategic alliance with an unlikely partner: an underground luddite movement.